Elevate CX with unified, enterprise-grade listening

 You can collect any form of feedback that requires asking questions: NPS, CSAT, customer effort score (CES), product/feature review, churn/exit feedback, and employee experience feedback.

-The best part is that you can use conversational surveys anywhere a chatbot is deployable or your human agents hold interactions with customers.
+The best part is that you can use conversational surveys anywhere a chatbot is deployable, or your human agents hold interactions with customers.

 🔗 Automation workflow

 Step 2: Pick a chat environment where it’s not intrusive to ask for feedback.
 Think of a support conversation.
-Set up survey triggers via a chatbot or manually using specific actions or APIs
+Set up survey triggers via a chatbot or manually using specific actions or APIs.

-Step 3: As the open-ended responses flow in, extract patterns and themes using native or third-party statistical tools that the chatbot or the human agent has asked
+Step 3: As the open-ended responses flow in, extract patterns and themes using native or third-party statistical tools that the chatbot or the human agent has asked for.

-Step 4: Centralize the feedback and share the survey reports with relevant stakeholders for analysis
+Step 4: Centralize the feedback and share the survey reports with relevant stakeholders for analysis.

 3. Gather feedback and sentiment using social listening